sassoftware/viya4-monitoring-kubernetes/logging/openshift/openshift.md

 ## Overview

-If you deploy SAS Viya on Red Hat OpenShift, you can use either the OpenShift logging components or the SAS Viya logging components to view SAS Viya log messages.
+If you deploy SAS Viya on Red Hat OpenShift, you can use either OpenShift cluster logging or SAS Viya Logging (the components contained in this repository) to view SAS Viya log messages.

-If the optional OpenShift logging components have already been deployed, you can use them to view SAS Viya log messages.
+If the optional OpenShift cluster logging has already been deployed, you can use them to view SAS Viya log messages.
 However, the messages from third-party components of SAS Viya will be displayed differently than the messages from the SAS Viya components, which might make message parsing and interpretation more difficult.

-If the Openshift logging components have not been installed, you can choose to deploy the SAS Viya logging components.
-Deploying the SAS Viya logging components on OpenShift uses a different process than deploying on generic Kubernetes, so you must follow the procedure in this document.
+If Openshift cluster logging has not been installed, you can choose to deploy SAS Viya Logging.
+Deploying SAS Viya Logging on OpenShift uses a different process than deploying on generic Kubernetes, so you must follow the procedure in this document.

-Although you can deploy the SAS Viya logging components even if the the OpenShift logging components are also deployed, this configuration is inefficient and therefore not recommended.
-Using both sets of components results in two daemonsets
+Although you can deploy SAS Viya Logging even if the OpenShift cluster logging is also deployed, this configuration is inefficient and therefore not recommended.
+Using both logging solutions results in two daemonsets
-being used, each of which deploys separate log collection pods (Fluent Bit for SAS Viya logging and Fluentd for Openshift logging) on every node in the cluster.
+being used, each of which deploys separate log collection pods (Fluent Bit for SAS Viya Logging and Fluentd for Openshift cluster logging) on every node in the cluster.
 Every log message would also have to be stored in two separate storage systems.

 ## Deploy SAS Viya Logging on OpenShift